matisle/Statistical-Analysis-Financial-Mathematics/README.md

-Statistik Projekte Finanzmathematik
+Statistics Projecs Financial Mathematics
 ==============================

-This Repository contains two projects which were created during my work as a business mathematician at Wüstenrot and Württembegische Insurance.
+This Repository contains two projects which were created during my work as a Business Mathematician at Wüstenrot and Württembegische Insurance.

 **Project 1:** My main line of was the calculation of claims reserves.
 One estimates future cash flows from historic claims data.
 In application, the so called Chain-Ladder-Method is used.
 The like-named folder conatins my script summarizing the derivation of the method,